c0096073/GraphicsCoursework3231/README.md

 # GraphicsCoursework3231
 studentID: 200960735

-UNITY VERSION: 2022.3.10f1
+#UNITY VERSION: 2022.3.10f1
 Built in Render Pipeline

-SCENE TO LOAD: Planet
+#SCENE TO LOAD: Planet

+WATER MATERIAL MAY LOAD IN DARKER THAN USUAL ON FIRST SCENE LOAD, IF SO JUST RELOAD SCENE

 CONTROLS: WASD to move around, Mouse to look around, E to toggle rain